CosmicSubspace/MSI-Keyboard-Lights/README.md

 - SteelSeries Engine installed

 ## Installation
-First, download the repository using the download button on the top right side of this page.
+First of all, download the repository using the download button on the top right side of this page.

 #### Step 1: Copying the GoLisp Handler
-First, you need to copy the `freedraw.lsp` file to SteelSeries Engine's folder.
+To begin, you need to copy the `freedraw.lsp` file to SteelSeries Engine's folder.
 On windows, it is located at `C:\ProgramData\SteelSeries\SteelSeries Engine 3\hax0rBindings`.
 Copy the `freedraw.lsp` into that folder.